Hacking, Accusations Of Clickbait Affecting Many Popular YouTubers

 — Jacques Slade (@kustoo) April 17, 2017

 While many fans might not like the false advertising, they must realize that for many creators, YouTube is their full-time job.
-They rely upon the advertising revenue and the affiliate marketing income to support themselves and their family, while continuing to offer you, the viewer the content you desire.
+They rely on the advertising revenue and the affiliate marketing income to support themselves and their family while continuing to offer you, the viewer, the content you desire.

 [Featured Image by Ivan Sekretarev/AP Images]